 Evaluating your candidates for technical and behavioral skills using Projects can improve hiring and reduce turnover!

-If you want your candidates to show skills required for email marketing, for example, you may start a project to find people willing to help promote your product.
+If you want your candidates to show the skills required for email marketing, for example, you may start a project to find people willing to help promote your product.
 Set a deadline to see how many influencers are found, what positions they hold, and what plan your candidates have for how to email them.

 You are given the chance to engage potential future employees by introducing them to hands-on projects, teamwork, and allowing them to see the entire process of their future job.
 Current employees also benefit from participating in the project and working directly with potential hires (future coworkers).

 There are many benefits to using this method for any position you're looking to fill.
 Here are 6 of the top benefits you get with project evaluation: